 He was released July 16, 2012!

 Eugene Fischer 32904-004, Buntner Med II FCI, Buntner, NC 7th Circuit Illinois Eugene is 68 years old.
 He received a BA from Farleigh Dickinson University where he was student council president.
 He joined the Peace Corp and worked in the Barrios in Venezuela.
 When he returned he worked in the jState Department and was the youngest Capital Development officer with the USAID in Nicaragua.
-He left to work as a securities analyst in New York.

 Eugene and family moved to Florida where he started a data processing business and a ship brokerage firm.
 He has been in prison for 21 years.